 So . . . how are you?

-Has the COVID crisis affected how you think about books?
+Has the COVID crisis affected how you buy and think about books?

-What are publishers or bookstores doing now that you are particularly excited about?
+What are publishers doing now that you are particularly excited about?
 Who is inspiring?

-What’s the best (or worst) piece of publishing/writing advice you’ve seen recently?
+What’s the best (or worst) piece of advice you’ve received recently?

-What do you hope for the future of publishing?
+What do you hope for the future of bookselling in museums?